9 Best Things to Do in Mindo, Ecuador (+ Complete Travel Guide)

 Tranquil cabin in Mindo, Ecuador.
 Click here to book on Airbnb

-If you love chocolate (and honestly, who doesn’t?), you’ve got to visit El Quetzal Restaurant in Mindo.
+If you love chocolate, you have to visit El Quetzal Restaurant.

-This is not your average chocolate shop.
-El Quetzal is famous for its rich, fudgy brownies which they claim are the best in the world.
+This isn’t just a chocolate shop; it’s a whole institution in Mindo, famous for its rich, fudgy brownies that they claim are the “best in the world.”

-You can stop in for a quick bite at the restaurant or if you really want the full experience, sign up for their chocolate tour to see how it’s all made.
+You can stop in for a brownie and coffee, but for the full experience, sign up for their chocolate tour to see how it’s all made.

 PS: Take an extra brownie for the road.
 You’ll thank me later!

-A visit to Hostería Mariposas de Mindo is like stepping into a butterfly wonderland.
+A visit to Hostería Mariposas de Mindo is like stepping into a real life fairy tale.

-This butterfly sanctuary is home to hundreds of butterflies in every color imaginable.
-Something we love is that this isn’t just a butterfly garden!
+This beautiful butterfly sanctuary is home to hundreds of butterflies in every color imaginable.
+What I love is that this isn’t just a butterfly garden!
 It’s actually part of a larger conservation effort to raise and release native butterflies into the wild.

-You can walk through the garden, watch them flutter all around you, and even try feeding them some smashed bananas.
-If you’re lucky, one might even land on your hand – or your nose.
+You can walk through the lush garden as butterflies flutter all around you, and you can even feed them bits of smashed banana.
+If you stand still long enough, one might just land on your hand (or your nose).

 It’s relaxing, beautiful, and great for photos.
 Plus, the staff does a great job explaining the butterfly life cycle and conservation efforts.